csdms/ivy/README.md

 # ESPIn

-Course material for the Earth Surface Processes Institute (ESPIn) summer school, held 2020 August 12-14, 17-19.
+The Earth Surface Processes Institute (ESPIn), held 2020 August 12-14, 17-19, is an immersive online training experience for 25 graduate students, postdoctoral fellows, and early career faculty.
+ESPIn is designed to help participants make advances in earth surface processes research by teaching cyberinfrastructure skills in numerical modeling, best programming practices, open source software development, and collaborative coding.

 ## Topics